-Location : Batavia Township, Clermont County – On Old State Rt.
-74 at the intersection of Olive Branch - Stonelick Rd.
+Location : Tate Township, Clermont County – On SR 125 at the intersection of SR 133

 Classification: small town

-Location: Franklin Township, Clermont Couny – On U.S. Highway 52 at the intersection of Rt.
+Location: Franklin Township, Clermont Couny – On U.S. 52 at the intersection of State Rt.
 222

-It was known as Mechanicsburg prior to 1816 when Robert Bagby Jr. (1770 – 1818) laid out Chilo with 349 lots including park & market space.
-Chilo was an important shipping port for steamboats in the mid 1800's & had two coal yards, several general stores, tobacco warehouses, a blacksmith, shoemaker, livery, & a hotel.
-The town was flooded & nearly totally destroyed in 1887, 1913, & 1937.
+It was known as Mechanicsburg prior to 1816 when Robert Bagby Jr. (1770 – 1818) laid out Chilo with 349 lots including a park and market space.
+Chilo was an important shipping port for steamboats in the mid-1800s and had 2 coal yards, several general stores, tobacco warehouses, a blacksmith, shoemaker, livery, and a hotel.
+The town was flooded and nearly totally destroyed in 1887, 1913, and 1937.
 The population was 63 in the 2010 census.
-There’s a museum & park at 521 County Park Rd.
-Chilo, OH 45112.
-Chilo Cemetery is 1.5 miles north of town on Rt.
-222.
+There’s a museum and lock park at 521 County Park Rd Chilo, OH 45112.
+Chilo Cemetery is 1 1/2 miles north of town on SR 222.